The Send Gate Is Part of the Operating System

 Prospecting makes the boundary obvious.

-An agent can research companies, organize public signals, draft operating theses, shape buyer-facing artifacts, prepare outreach, and run a quality review.
+An agent can research companies, organize public signals, draft a buyer-facing artifact, and run a quality review.
 That is useful work.
 It is not authority to send.

 The stronger workflow separates roles: